 The results of this exploratory study found that not all collegial relationships are beneficial.
 A significant positive relationship between number of collaborative ties directed toward a teacher and their depersonalization score on the Maslach Burnout Inventory was identified, indicating that individuals who are frequently identified as a collaborator report higher burnout.
 The findings from this study produce a unique perspective on collaboration within the school network.
 As has been reported previously, level of connectivity within the school network as measured by the number of teachers one can identify as collaborators appears to mitigate (or not significantly increase) a teacher’s risk of professional burnout.
 However, being identified as a collaborator by a large number of teachers (in-degree) significantly increases one’s risk for depersonalization behaviors.

 Digital Object Identifier (DOI)

 Brewer, Meredith Jane, "FUEL OR FIZZLE: THE ROLE OF COLLABORATION NETWORK CENTRALITY ON TEACHER BURNOUT" (2018).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 43.